fernandito77777/MigrationDatabaseOnAWS/docs/DLAndDWH/DWH.md

     ![](../../images/DLAndDWH/DWH/75.png)
 76. in search textbox, type `AWSGlueServiceRole` and click the checkbox at the left side of the policy
     ![](../../images/DLAndDWH/DWH/76.png)
-77. in search textbox, type `AWSGlueServiceRole` and click the checkbox at the left side of the policy
+77. in search textbox, type `AmazonS3FullAccess` and click the checkbox at the left side of the policy
 78. click `Next: tags`
     ![](../../images/DLAndDWH/DWH/78.png)
 79. click `Next: review`